gdavidbutler/aima-c/README.md

 [Why C](https://sqlite.org/whyc.html)?
 It is the best "get it done" computer programming language.

-C is a *small* programming language:
+Yet C is a *small* programming language:

 * The [first edition book](https://archive.org/details/TheCProgrammingLanguageFirstEdition) is 236 pages.
 * The [second edition book](https://archive.org/details/the_c_programming_language_2_20181213) is 288 pages.

 Most of the pages in both are tutorial and discussion of the standard library (libc).
 The "reference manual" section is only 35 pages and 49 pages respectively.